 Lending Expenses: Lending expenses represent expenses from our lending subsidiaries included in continuing operations, including general and administrative expenses and fees to related party, related to the operation of the lending business.
-Lending expenses increased to \$1,353,000, or by 4.2%, for the three months ended March 31, 2017 compared to \$1,298,000 for the three months ended March 31, 2016, primarily due to the recognition of a provision for loan losses during the three months ended March 31, 2016.
+Lending expenses increased to \$1,353,000, or by 4.2%, for the three months ended March 31, 2017 compared to \$1,298,000 for the three months ended March 31, 2016, primarily due to the recognition of a provision for loan losses during the three months ended March 31, 2017 compared to a recovery of loan losses during the three months ended March 31, 2016.

 Asset Management and Other Fees to Related Parties: Asset management fees totaled \$6,414,000 for the three months ended March 31, 2017 compared to \$6,478,000 for the three months ended March 31, 2016.
 Asset management fees are calculated based on a percentage of the daily average adjusted fair value of CIM Urban's investments, which are appraised in the fourth quarter of each year.
 The lower fees reflect a decrease in the adjusted fair value of CIM Urban's investments due to the sale of our two hotel properties in February and July 2016 as well as the sale of an office property in San Francisco, California in March 2017, offset by net increases in the fair value of CIM Urban's real estate investments based on the December 31, 2016 appraised values as well as incremental capital expenditures incurred in the first three months of 2017.
 CIM Commercial also pays a Base Service Fee to the Manager, a related party, which totaled \$265,000 for the three months ended March 31, 2017 compared to \$254,000 for the three months ended March 31, 2016.
 In addition, the Manager may receive compensation and/or reimbursement for performing certain services for CIM Commercial and its subsidiaries that are not covered under the Base Service Fee.
-For the three months ended March 31, 2017 and 2016, we expensed \$1,062,000 and \$866,000 for such services, respectively.
-For the three months ended March 31, 2017 and 2016, we also expensed \$115,000 and \$103,000, respectively, related to corporate services subject to reimbursement by us under the CIM SBA Staffing and Reimbursement Agreement.
+For the three months ended March 31, 2017 and 2016, we also expensed \$115,000 and \$103,000, respectively, related to corporate services, subject to reimbursement by us under the CIM SBA Staffing and Reimbursement Agreement.